brandur/heroku-agent/README.md

 Now you have heroku-agent procure a privileged token and deploy to paranoid apps normally:

 ```
+# if necessary, convert your remote from Git to HTTP
+heroku git:remote --http -r heroku

 # authorizing is only necessary if heroku-agent isn't already holding a token
 hk authorize

 git push heroku master
 ```